 Kun-Yu Lin

-I am going to join the University of Hong Kong as a post-doctoral research fellow, under the supervision of Prof. Kai Han.
-I obtained my PhD degree from Sun Yat-set University, under the supervision of Prof. Wei-Shi Zheng.
-Prior to this, I obtained my Bachelor's degree and Master degree from Sun Yat-Sen University.
+I am now a post-doctoral research fellow at the University of Hong Kong, under the supervision of Prof. Kai Han.
+I earned my PhD degree from Sun Yat-sen University, under the supervision of Prof. Wei-Shi Zheng.
+Before that, I received my Bachelor's degree and Master's degree from Sun Yat-Sen University.
 During my PhD, I was fortunate to have the opportunity to study as a visiting student at MMLab@NTU, under the supervision of Prof. Chen Change Loy and Prof. Henghui Ding.
 My research interests include computer vision and machine learning.

 Email / Scholar / Github